Content on this page was generated by AI and has not been manually reviewed.

 How do I verify who changed the DNS config?

 A: Cross-correlate OS-level audit logs or Windows Security logs with authentication events login, MFA, IP address and cloud provider identity and access logs to identify the actor, device, and time.
-How to add a discord bot in 3 simple steps beginners guide: Quick Setup, Bot Permissions, and Hosting Tips
+Creating a second dns server everything you need to know 2026

 What should I do if a change is intentional but needs approval?